googlevr/gvr-android-sdk/libraries/native/README.md

-# Using the Google VR SDK on mutiple architectures.
+# Using the Google VR SDK on multiple architectures.

 By default, the Google VR SDK targets the armeabi-v7a architecture and the .aar files in the **libraries** modules only have armeabi-v7a components.
 This is